sahithyandev/ninja-chrome-extension/README.md

 # Ninja - Chrome Extension

 Ninja is a chrome extension which focuses on Private Mode.
-Ninja helps to open websites in Private faster.
+Ninja helps to open websites in Private mode faster.

 ## How to use it?